J.D. Davis Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective eight K/9, which ranks 24th in MLB.
+- The Dodgers pitching staff is 24th in MLB with a collective eight strikeouts per nine innings.

-- The Dodgers have a 4.55 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers have a 4.55 team ERA that ranks 16th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up six home runs (0.6 per game), the third-fewest in baseball.
+- The Dodgers surrender the third-fewest home runs in baseball (six total, 0.6 per game).

-- The Dodgers will look to Urias (2-0) in his third start of the season.
+- The Dodgers will look to May (1-0) in his third start this season.

-- In his last time out on Wednesday, the lefty tossed six scoreless innings against the Colorado Rockies while surrendering five hits.
+- The right-hander last appeared on Friday against the Arizona Diamondbacks, when he tossed six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.